John Greenwood (artist)

-John Greenwood Sr. (1727–1792) was an early American portrait painter, engraver and auctioneer.
+John Greenwood Sr. (7 December 1727 – 16 September 1792) was an American painter, engraver and auctioneer.

 Life

 Greenwood was born on 7 December 1727 in Boston, Massachusetts, and baptized on 10 December in the Old North Church, Boston.

 His father died insolvent in 1742 and at about this time Greenwood apprenticed to Thomas Johnston, a Boston line engraver, sign painter, and japanner.
 According to his son's later account, Greenwood soon left Johnston's studio in order to pursue portraiture.
 He left Boston in 1752 and traveled to the Dutch colony of Surinam in northeast South America.
 He stayed there for over five years, during which time he executed 115 portraits, before traveling again, this time to Europe, arriving in Amsterdam in May 1758.
 He settled there for a time to learn the art of making mezzotints, and was documented as a member of the Amsterdam Drawing Academy in 1758 by Jacob Otten Husly.
 After leaving Amsterdam, Greenwood stayed in Paris, then London, where he eventually settled in 1764.

 At the request of the Earl of Bute Greenwood made a journey, in July 1771, into Holland and France purchasing paintings; he afterwards visited the continent, buying up the collections of Count van Schulembourg and the Baron Steinberg.
 In 1776 he was occupying Ford's Rooms in the Haymarket as an art auctioneer.